|Fastcase Frequently Asked Questions|

 ISBA lawyer members will be able to access much of the law available on Fastcase free of charge, including unlimited access to the US Supreme Court, Federal Circuit Courts, and the supreme and appellate courts for all 50 states.
 All members ofThe IowaState Bar Association also enjoy access to statutes, regulations, constitutions, and court rules for all 50 states, plus cases for Iowa-based Federal District courts.
 In addition, ISBA members may choose to access Fastcase’s Premium Plan, which contains opinions of the Federal District Courts and Bankruptcy Courts at a negotiated discount of $195 per year per attorney.

 How will I access Fastcase?

-side of the page.
+You may access Fastcase from any page inThe IowaState Bar Association’s website by clicking on the Fastcase logo on the right side of the page.
 You will be asked to sign in and the will be taken straight to the Fastcase Quick Case Law Search Page.

 Will I need training to use Fastcase?

 Navigation of Fastcase is easy and intuitive.
 Once you’re logged in, Fastcase’s tutorials are a great place to start.
 Fastcase also offers live webinar overviews on occasion that qualify for CLE credit.
 URL: https://www.fastcase.com/Corporate/Tutorials.aspx

 How current is the legal research database?

 Fastcase updates its libraries daily, and they add most appellate cases in slip form to the system between 24 and 48 hours from their release by the court.